lacolegiala/tira-routes-2/documents/description.md

 The goal of this project is to make a program that finds the most efficient route between two points.

 ## Data structures and algorithms
-JPS, IDA* and fringe search will most likely be included.
+JPS and A* are included.

 ## Problem
 There are often basically endless number of possible routes between two points.
 The goal is to find the most efficient one.
 I chose the forementioned data structures and algorithms because they were linked in the material, so they should be suitable.

 ## Inputs
-Inputs given to the program would be either addresses or coordinates.
+Inputs given to the program would be coordinates.

 ## Time and space requirements
 Time and space requirements are not yet defined.